Houdini 20.5 Character KineFX

 Tags

 Tags are essentially labels that are added on guide joints to identify and group joints.
 For example, we could tag the shoulder, elbow, and hand joints on the left side of the skeleton with the string L_Arm, which groups these joints as a body part.
-This tag is then used by different rig components downstream to identify groups of joints to apply the rig functionality to.
-Tags are a way for the skeleton to communicate information to the rig components.
+This tag is then used by rig components downstream to identify groups of joints to apply the rig functionality to.
+In this way, tags are a way for the skeleton to communicate information to the rig components.

 Note